 Depending which tribe you’re consulting, there are legends of the Great Woman (or Old Woman) beaming in the moon, she is eternal, and ever-watching over her children (all of creation) with objective knowing.

 The moon calls to many animals (including humans), and you might find moon tattoo inspiration from her many suitors in the animal kingdom.
 Any critter with horns will be associated with the moon, like bulls – it’s the crescent horns they are reminiscent of the crescent moon – also symbolic of cycles, fertility.
 Most nocturnal creatures are lunar affiliated too.
 Rabbits, toads, cats, owls….all great partners to moon energies.

 I’ve written loads more on lunar symbolism, be sure to check out the links to other info for your moon tattoo ideas at the end of this page.

 This page on Native American moon signs is inspired by a special lineage I share with the Wabanaki, people of the Dawn (most commonly known as Algonquin).
 Get more about Native American moon sign meanings here.

 Tattoos can be a way of galvanizing intense and personal meanings.
 This article lists dozens of links about tattoo ideas and tattoo meanings.
 From planets to peacocks, roses to ravens – you are bound to find something that tickles your fancy for your next tattoo.
 Click here for full access to all tattoo ideas and tattoo meanings.

 Celtic Moon Sign Meaning

-The Celtic Druids were super-sensitive of trees and their relationship with the moon.
+The Celtic Druids were super-sensitive to trees and their relationship with the moon.
 Over time, Druid signs were created according to the tree and full moon within a month.
-Basically, Druids created marriage of meanings between trees, moons and mankind.
+Basically, Druids created a marriage of meanings between trees, moons, and mankind.
 Explore all Celtic moon signs here.